warrior1211421/Gaming-Techies/content/posts/best-motherboards-for-amd-ryzen-5-2600x-top-7-list.md

           Moreover, you won’t see any shiny metal components on the motherboard.
 It is because all the vital components are protected by the advanced Asus thermal guards that ensure optimum system temperatures all the time.
 This powerful motherboard is supported by an overclocking-friendly system BIOS, so there is plenty of room for customization as well.
     pros:
       - pro: "Built-in RGBs "
-      - pro: AI-powered Cooling System
+      - pro: AI-powered cooling system
-      - pro: "Suitable for Heavy Overclocking "
+      - pro: "Suitable for heavy overclocking "
       - pro: "Built-in Wi-Fi "
-      - pro: "Numerous Input Ports "
+      - pro: "Numerous input ports "
-      - pro: "Premium Safe Slots "
+      - pro: "Premium safe slots "
-      - pro: "SUPREMEFX Sound Boost "
+      - pro: "SUPREMEFX sound boost "
     amzlink: https://amzn.to/2ZGUv2k
     nameForTOC: ASUS ROG Crosshair VI Extreme
     name: 6.
 ASUS ROG Crosshair VI Extreme